Excel PRICE function is under financial functions, calculates the price of per $100 face value of a bond that pays interest periodically.

 ➧ Press ENTER then the security price appears against per $100 face value as shown in the below picture.

-Example 3: PRICE Function Used in VBA Macro
+Example 3: Applying the PRICE Function in VBA

 We can use the PRICE function in VBA Macro Code to come up with price value for any bond or securities face value.
 The PRICE function has its own Macro format.